tori-bot/QuoteR/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Further help
+For more information on how to run this application check out https://angular.io/docs

+## Contact author
+Contact via email: [makenavictoria1@gmail.com]
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.